-If you are shortlisted for interview, the PhD Admissions Secretary will email you to confirm this.
+If you are shortlisted, the PhD Admissions Secretary will email you to confirm this.

-If your application is not accepted, the Graduate Admissions Office will notify you by email and self-service.
+If your application is not accepted, the Postgraduate Admissions Office will notify you by email and self-service.

 Stage 3 – Research proposal development

-You will be put in contact with members of Cambridge Judge Business School's faculty from the most appropriate PhD pathway.
-After discussion with them, you will be asked to refine and expand (to 2,000 words) your research proposal and submit the proposal to the PhD Admissions Secretary by 9 January 2017.
+If you are shortlisted, you will be put in contact with members of Cambridge Judge Business School’s faculty from the most appropriate PhD pathway.
+After discussion with them, you will be asked to complete a research proposal (of up to 2,000 words).
+This must be submitted to the PhD Admissions Secretary by 7 January 2021.